hardscrabble/hardscrabble.github.io/_posts/2017-02-05-memoize-with-defined.md

 end
 ```

-Which you prefer is really just a matter of taste.
+It's really just a matter of taste if you prefer one over the other.

 Alright, take care.